SunpreetSChahal/NBA_Legends/README.md

-# Kobe v Jordan v Lebron
+# Kobe Bryant v Micheal Jordan v Lebron James

 #### 3 legends from the NBA.
 In any debate with NBA being the topic, these 3 names always find their way into the coversation.